lynx-x-ray-observatory/soxs/doc/source/command_line/source_catalogs.rst

 .. code-block:: text

-    usage: make_point_sources [-h] [--absorb_model ABSORB_MODEL] [--nh NH] [--area AREA] [--src_filename SRC_FILENAME] [--append]
+    usage: make_point_sources [-h] [--absorb_model ABSORB_MODEL] [--nh NH] [--area AREA]
+                              [--src_filename SRC_FILENAME] [--append] [--overwrite]
+                              [--input_sources INPUT_SOURCES]
+                              [--output_sources OUTPUT_SOURCES] [--no_diffuse_unresolved]
+                              [--drop_brightest DROP_BRIGHTEST]
-                              [--overwrite] [--input_sources INPUT_SOURCES] [--output_sources OUTPUT_SOURCES] [--random_seed RANDOM_SEED]
+                              [--random_seed RANDOM_SEED]
                               filename name exp_time fov sky_center

     Create a SIMPUT photon list catalog of a point-source background.

     positional arguments:
       filename              The filename of the SIMPUT catalog to be used as the root of the catalog.
-If it does not exist, it will be created.
-      name                  The name of the source in the SIMPUT catalog. exp_time              The exposure time to use, in seconds. fov                   The field of view on a side in arcminutes. sky_center            The center RA, Dec coordinates of the observation, in degrees, comma-separated.
+If it does not exist, it will be created. name                  The name of the source in the SIMPUT catalog. exp_time              The exposure time to use, in seconds. fov                   The field of view on a side in arcminutes. sky_center            The center RA, Dec coordinates of the observation, in degrees, comma-separated.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit --absorb_model ABSORB_MODEL
                             The absorption model to use for foreground galactic absorption.
+Defaults to the value in the SOXS configuration file.
-Default: 'wabs' --nh NH               The galactic hydrogen column in units of 10**22 atoms/cm**2.
-Default: 0.05 --area AREA           The collecting area to use, in cm^2.
+      --nh NH               The galactic hydrogen column in units of 10**22 atoms/cm**2.
+                            Defaults to the value in the SOXS configuration file.
+      --area AREA           The collecting area to use, in cm^2.
 Default: 30000.0 --src_filename SRC_FILENAME
                             An optional filename to store the source instead of the SIMPUT catalog file.
       --append              If set, append a new source an existing SIMPUT catalog.
       --overwrite           Overwrite an existing file with the same name.
       --input_sources INPUT_SOURCES
                             Use a previously written table of sources as input instead of generating them.
       --output_sources OUTPUT_SOURCES
                             Output the source properties to the specified file.
+      --no_diffuse_unresolved
+                            If set, the diffuse component across the entire field of view to represent the unresolved flux from sources at very small fluxes will be turned off.
+      --drop_brightest DROP_BRIGHTEST
+                            This many brightest sources will be dropped from the point sources.
       --random_seed RANDOM_SEED
                             A constant integer random seed to produce a consistent set of random numbers.
 Examples
 ++++++++